britishkenyan/HR-ANALYTICS-REPORT/README.md

 Employee Demographics & Attrition:
 Younger employees (under 30) exhibit higher attrition rates.
 Employees in Sales and Research roles tend to leave more frequently than those in Engineering or HR.
-The Human resources department had the highest number of atrrition which bring us to think why the department in charge of recruitment are losing employees
+The Human resources department had the highest number of attrition which bring us to think why the department in charge of recruitment losing employees

 Performance & Salary:
 Higher performance ratings tend to reduce the likelihood of attrition.